 Join the Global Genes Projectâ„¢ and help unite one million people for rare diseases.
 The Global Genes Projectâ„¢ is a campaign that works to help individuals and organizations participate in this annual day of recognition for rare diseases.
 Getting involved can be as simple as putting on a pair of genes (ahem jeans) – because 80% of rare diseases have a genetic origin – or as involved as organizing a local Denim & Genes event.

 If you add up all the rare diseases it turns out that about 30 million Americans suffer from a rare disease.
 That’s nearly 10% of the population – suddenly rare is not so rare!
 You’ve likely heard of at least some of these conditions and 23andMe provides health reports for many of them, from cystic fibrosis to sickle cell anemia.

-23andMe believes that our innovative research model can make a difference in rare disease.
+23andMe believes that our innovative research model can make a difference in rare diseases.
 We’ve launched research initiatives for two rare diseases so far – myeloproliferative neoplasms (MPNs) and sarcoma – to better understand their causes and to help bring about treatments.
 We are currently enrolling participants in both studies, so join our cause if you suffer from one of these disorders or know of someone who does.
-By participating in the MPN or sarcoma initiatives at 23andMe you can take research into your own hands and help make at least one rare disease better understood.